xyt6151/ESPLowPowerSensor/task-list.md

 20. Implement tests for addSensor() method with various inputs
 21. Create tests for run() method in both Per-Sensor and Single-Interval modes
 22. Develop mock functions for WiFi and sleep operations to test goToSleep(), wifiOn(), and wifiOff() methods
+23. Write tests to verify correct behavior of runPerSensorMode() and runSingleIntervalMode()